-Download a free copy of the aspire guide now
+Download a free copy of the aspire guide below

 Inside the guide:

-- Myth-busting advice about universities, school leaver programmes, and apprenticeships
+- Myth-busting advice about universities, gap years, school leaver programmes, and apprenticeships

 - Inspirational stories and tips for success from students just like you